 DBD Killer Timeline

 Since I have nothing better to do, I decided to put together a timeline for when each Killer's story took place.
-This took, honestly not that much time, but some of it is obviously questionable (Namely the Spirit).
+This took, honestly not that much time, but some of it is obviously questionable.
 And since a lot of these stories could have taken place during a large time period, obviously some Killers are in the wrong spot, but this is the best I could do.

 Obviously, Adiris the Plague is the oldest Killer in the game.
 Babylon existed during 2300-539 BC.
 Using the knowledge that all the other priests got sick, I interpret that as towards the end of Babylon's reign.
 But since every time I look up Babylonian plagues, I instead get an album from a band called Iced Earth or the Ten Plagues of Egypt from Exodus, I'm just going to leave it at that.
 Either way, she is infected (likely through that toe she chopped off, exposing herself to the plague) and exiled herself.
 I will say this though, since it confuses me.
 WHY DID THE ENTITY TAKE ADIRIS???
 NEVER ONCE DOES SHE KILL SOMEONE!!!
 Either way, she was desperate and prayed to her gods, and got the Entity instead.

 Anna the Huntress's archive, A Lovely War doesn't exactly help narrow her place in the timeline because she was already well established.
 She comes from WWI.
 During the last paragraph of her backstory, it is mentioned that German soldiers are "on the march to attack the collapsing Russian Empire."
 Notice it says RUSSIAN rather than SOVIET.
 Germany declared war on the Russian empire in 1914.
 Instead, it focuses on how she reacted to the invading Germans.
 We also learn that her father was murdered by soldiers, according to her mother.
 Perhaps this is the reason why they retreated to the wilderness in the first place.
 She was taken by the Entity after the war ended, in 1918.